aayushborkar14/OthelloGymnasium/README.md

 bash start.sh
 ```
 ## Use the package in interactive mode
-To use the package (for a complete example take a look at run_ai.py):
+To use the package in interactive mode:
+- run the python interpreter in your virtual env and execute...
 ```
 import gymnasium
 import othello_ai